tingwai-to/relative-tabs/README.md

 Chrome extension for switching to a tab n-places from current tab.
 For example `Ctrl+3` will switch to the tab that is 3 tabs ahead (right) of your current tab.
 Similarly `Ctrl+Shift+2` will switch to the tab that is 2 tabs behind (left) of your current tab.

-By default, Relative Tabs will modify tabs to include its relative position from the current active tab.
-This can be disabled in extension options `chrome://extensions/`.
+Relative Tabs can modify tabs to include its relative position from the current active tab.
+This can be toggled in extension options `chrome://extensions/`.

 ![tab numbering](docs/chrome_tab_numbering.png)